Margam Abbey: Today

+The church is in the Margam Ministry Area and three services are held weekly.

 On a hill overlooking the abbey stand the ruins of an outlying monastery building, Capel Mair ar y Bryn ("the chapel of St Mary on the hill").
 The purpose of this building is thought to have been to allow members of the monastic community who were engaged in the keeping of flocks to fulfil their devotional obligations without having to return to the main church.

 Tree of the Year 2020

 A view of the Chapter House, with trees in the foreground.

 In 2020, a beech tree located in the ruins of Margam Abbey was voted Tree of the Year in Wales.

 The 'Chapter House Tree' won an online vote conducted by the Welsh Woodland Trust, beating other trees such as the Monmouth Catalpa Tree and the Chirk Castle Sweet Chestnut.
 It was awarded £1000 as a prize, and received 1118 votes.